For anyone who works with complex assets

 Standards make data exchange more effective and efficient.
 Within your organisation when commissioning new systems, as well as in the exchange of data with other organisations.
 Moreover, you do not have to reinvent the wheel; you can make use of standardised data schemes.
 Do you make or want to make use of relevant standards to keep up with developments within your industry?
 We have knowledge in applying the below mentioned standards.

-RDF (S), OWL, SKOS and SKOS are the language bindings within the Linked Data technique, developed by the open-source community W3C.
+RDF (S), OWL, SKOS, SHACL and (Geo)SPARQL are the languages within the Linked Data technique, developed by the open-source community W3C.
 Depending on the application / use case, a language binding is used, each with its own modelling strength.
 Do you only want to record terms and definitions?
 Or exchange data and perhaps also enable automatic verification?
 Important questions for applying the correct language binding.

 These language connections ensure that data is computer processable and computer interpretable.
 The modeller sets up data structures, called an ontology, that are extensible and scalable.
 Reference data from other (knowledge) systems can be harmonized.